Seven-Limit Just Intonation

 In a 2001 paper, "The Forms Of Tonality", microtonal music theorist Paul Erlich used a psychoacoustic model of consonance called "octave-equivalence harmonic entropy" to give a ranking of the harmonic strength of different just intervals.
 In his model, the strongest 5-limit harmonies are found at [6/5, 5/4, 4/3, 3/2, 8/5, and 5/3] and the strongest 7-limit harmonies are found at [8/7, 7/6, 7/5, 10/7, 12/7, and 7/4].

 Based on these consonances, he selects two 7-limit four note chords with strong harmony between all the notes.
-I will call the first on the harmonic dominant 7th chord:
+I will call the first one the harmonic dominant 7th chord:

 [4:5:6:7] .
 [1/1, 5/4, 3/2, 7/4] .
 [P1, M3, P5, Sbm7]